Woman in the Window, 1948

 The Hard Left:

 In 1948, anarcho-communist and former investigative journalist, Elita Craft, has been ousted from the mainstream San Francisco Press for her politics.
-Once arrived in a new city, she joins radical activists in a fight against a trio of megalomaniacal industrial moguls.
+Once arrived in a new city, she joins radical activists in a fight against a trio of megalomaniacal industrial moguls bent on destroying a Black neighborhood.
 She also moves into a neighborhood where three local boys have made good enough in their respective illicit rackets to justify a reunification in the form of a posh nightclub.
 As Elita builds new, unexpected relationships and rekindles old ones, all of the players involved will have to pick a side, whether they like it or not.